 - Critically reflect on how the different sub-disciplines in psychology link within the whole person and apply to wider social contexts, including the placement organisation's activities

-- Reflect on their learning in psychology (including practical learning), and its application to professional and ethical practice (including at their volunteer placement)
+- Reflect on your learning in psychology (including practical learning), and its application to professional and ethical practice (including at their volunteer placement)

 - Demonstrate effective oral, written and visual communication skills that are appropriate to the purpose, medium and audience